The 90% down/10% feather fill guarantees maximum warmth. Hood.

 The hood fits under your helmet; the high collar protects you from the elements.

 During intense physical exertion, being dressed too warmly can actually make you feel cold.
 Unable to escape, perspiration stays on your skin.
-So, it’s practical to have a jacket that you can remove in milder temperatures It’s also important to open or close the vents to match the intensity of your physical effort before you get too hot or cold.
+So, it’s practical to have a liner jacket that you can remove in milder temperatures It’s also important to open or close the vents to match the intensity of your physical effort before you get too hot or cold.

 What should you wear under your ski jacket?